lfiolhais/theme-simple-ass-prompt/README.md

 - The branch is behind with `-`
 - The branch has diverged from upstream `±`
 - Support for Pythons virtual environments
-- When in a git repo only the path relative to that repo is shown
 - The last command failed is displayed with `↪` in red

 ## Screenshot